A little about me…

 I am a writer, historian and university educator, from Co.
 Kerry, Ireland, with a passion for things medieval and Celtic.

-Two medieval Irishmen on the Camino is my first work of historical fiction and is inspired by my background in medieval history and my own Camino experiences – dusty roads, unexpected kindnesses and lots of blisters.
+Bedbugs, donkey-botherers and other friends from the Camino is the working title of my current project, and is inspired by my background in medieval history and my own Camino experiences – dusty roads, unexpected kindnesses and lots of blisters.

 Professional

 I hold a PhD in medieval Irish history and literature from the Department of Anglo-Saxon, Norse and Celtic, University of Cambridge (2009), am a member of the Irish Association of Professional Historians, and since 2021 a Fellow of the Royal Historical Society.
 I have taught and held research positions at the universities of Cambridge, Helsinki, University College Dublin, Trinity College Dublin and Maynooth University.
-I am currently on a career break from the latter, and working as an English-language assistant in secondary schools in Pamplona, Spain.
+I currently teach in Maynooth University, on the Critical Skills programme.